Aggravated DUI Lawyer

 In Tampa, an aggravated DUI is indeed considered a felony.
 This means that if you are convicted, you may face more severe penalties, including substantial fines, mandatory alcohol education programs, probation, and even imprisonment.
 The impact of a felony conviction can be long-lasting, affecting your personal and professional life.
 Therefore, it’s crucial to seek the help of an experienced attorney who can build a strong defense strategy tailored to your specific circumstances.

-Potential Penalties for Aggravated DUI in Tampa
+Potential penalties for aggravated DUI in Tampa

 In Tampa, getting charged with an aggravated DUI is a grave matter that transcends the severity of a standard DUI.
 Such charges are typically accompanied by certain aggravating factors, and the potential consequences are daunting.
 While the penalties can vary depending on the specifics of your case and the court’s discretion, here’s a closer look at some possible outcomes you should be aware of.